binomialhq/poly/doc/SPECIFICATION.md

 main idea is to make `string` an abstract metatype that can represent any collection of characters.

-The name `array` in the standard declaration doesn't mean anything, and it is not a reserved keyword. `[T, ...]`, for example, is also valid and the two are semantically equivalent.
-Engines must not make a distinction of the chocie of this name.
+The name `array` in the standard declaration doesn't mean anything, and is not a reserved keyword. `[T, ...]`, for example, is also valid and the two are semantically equivalent.
+Engines must not make a distinction of the choice of this name.

 Arrays are heterogenous but only if declared that way.
 A `[Pet]` declaration,